UdayKiranPadhy/Soldier-Strap/README.md

 2. Authorities can train a soldier if he's find it difficult to sustain in the tarrien .
 3. No Physical or manual activation is needed , No human interference is needed.

+**You can Also find some more interesting works of mine in my profile.**